Schafkopf: Payments

+Sometimes the tariff includes a third sum to counteract the sometimes disproportionate effect of bonuses.
+For example, if the rate is 10/20/50, then 10 cents is the basic tariff for Schneider and runners (see below); 20 cents is paid for a Rufer and for Schwarz and 50 cents for a Wenz or Solo.

+In private rounds the minimum number of runners in all contracts may be set at 3.
+A maximum may also be set at anything between 4 and 14.

 Scoring table

-The following example is a typical point scoring scheme for standard Schafkopf.
+The following example is a typical point scoring scheme for social Schafkopf.
 It may be converted to a payment scheme by setting e.g. 1 point = 10 cents which corresponds to a 10/20 payment system.